Actual-Chat/actual-chat/docs/SmallTasks.md

 Audio and transcription:
 - ~~[AK] Add in-memory buffering: sometimes the beginning of your phrase isn't transcribed due to VAD / disconnect~~
-- Investigate why the transcript is sometimes wiped out / gets rewritten
+- [AK] Investigate why the transcript is sometimes wiped out / gets rewritten
 - ~~[AK]Don't play "new message" sound if the event happened >= 30 seconds ago (it frequently plays when the app awakes)~~
 - [AK] Configure listening turn-off period for chat